 The seating of guests in chairs, implied in Leonardo da Vinci's Last Supper painting, were not used for this most solemn occasion.
 Based on Jewish law and tradition, Passover (and most meals) was partaken of while people reclined around a low, long oval table.
 Each person would be lying on their left side and leaning on their left arm, with their feet behind them and their heads facing the table.

-In the above diagram of the last supper seating, Judas is sitting to the left of Jesus, in the place designated for the most honored guest.
+In the below diagram of the last supper seating, Judas is sitting to the left of Jesus, in the place designated for the most honored guest.
 Although the host would normally select who sat next to him (see Luke 14:7 - 11), no record exists of Christ asking Judas to sit next to him.
 Judas likely felt he deserved to be the honored guest at the supper and quickly claimed the choice position as his right (Life and Times of Jesus the Messiah, Book 5, Chapter 10).

 It should also be noted that Peter, in the seating diagram above, is located across from John at the end of the table.
 This was, especially during this most solemn "last supper," the lowest and most humble place at the table.

 What evidence from the Bible exists to show that the above seating arrangement for Christ's last gathering with his disciples is correct?
 Scripture states that Peter had to get John's attention in order to request that he ask Christ who will betray him (John 13:21, 24).
 This would not be needed if Peter sat next to John.
 Peter, however, had to be close enough to John such that his request could NOT be heard by others.
 John then leans on Jesus' chest to ask him Peter's question (John 13:23 - 25).